andreasgrv/johnny/README.md

 ### What is johnny?

 This is an implementation of a graph based arc factored neural dependency parser implemented using [Chainer](https://chainer.org/).
+Note that the version of chainer used is v3.0.0 (see requirements.txt).
 There are 3 encoders that can be used with this parser.

 * [Word-BILSTM](blueprints/word-level.yaml),